-Palm T, Wenkel E, Ott S, Janka R, Uder M, Bickelhaupt S, Ladd ME, Zaitsev M, Hensel B, Laun FB.
+Palm T, Wenkel E, Ohlmeyer S, Janka R, Uder M, Weiland E, Bickelhaupt S, Ladd ME, Zaitsev M, Hensel B and Laun FB.

 Bickelhaupt S, Steudle F, Paech D, Mlynarska A, Kuder TA, Lederer W, Daniel H, Freitag M, Delorme S, Schlemmer HP, Laun FB.

 On a fractional order calculus model in diffusion weighted breast imaging to differentiate between malignant and benign breast lesions detected on X-ray screening mammography.